leighayanid/corona-sdk-menu-example/README.md

 Menu and Level Selector Example

-It is a nice and good example of level selector and menu for 2D Game.
+An example of level selector and menu for 2D Game.

 Features:
 Menu